Horace Davey, Baron Davey: Legal career

+Devoting himself to the Chancery side, Davey soon acquired a large practice, and in 1875 was appointed Queen's counsel.

-Davey was standing counsel to the University of Oxford, and senior counsel to the Charity Commissioners, and was engaged in all the important Chancery suits of his time.
+Davey was standing counse] to the University of Oxford, and senior counsel to the Charity Commissioners, and was engaged in all the important Chancery suits of his time.
 Among the chief leading cases in which he took a prominent part were those of The Mogul Steamship Company v.
 M'Gregor, Gow & Co., 1892, Boswell v.
 Coaks, 1884, Erlanger v.
 New Sombrero Company, 1878, and the Ooregum Gold Mines Company v.
 Roper, 1892; he was counsel for the promoters in the trial of Edward King, Bishop of Lincoln, and leading counsel in the Berkeley peerage case.
 In 1893, he was raised to the bench as a Lord Justice of Appeal, and on 18 August the next year was made a Lord of Appeal in Ordinary and a life peer as Baron Davey, of Fernhurst in the County of Sussex.
 Lord Davey's great legal knowledge was displayed in his judgments no less than at the bar.
 In legislation, he was a keen promoter of the act passed in 1906 for the checking of gambling.

 Political career

-Davey was not renowned as an MP.
-However, when the National Liberal Club offered the seat of Christchurch he took the opportunity.
-Elected in April 1880, he lost at the General Election of November 1885.
-On 16 February 1886, Gladstone appointed him the Solicitor-general in his government.
-He was knighted during the short government on 8 March 1886.
-Between 1886 and December 1888, he was seated at Stockport.
-From 1888 he was MP for Stockton-on-Tees, but lost again in July 1892 at the General Election.
+Davey entered politics in the general election of 1880, elected to the House of Commons as a Liberal for Christchurch.
+However he lost his seat in the general election of November 1885.
+After the fall of the Conservative government in January 1886, Gladstone returned to power in February 1886 and appointed Davey as Solicitor General for England and Wales in his short-lived third ministry.
+Appointed on 16 February 1886, Davey was knighted on 8 March 1886.
+However, he was without a seat in Parliament, having been defeated in both Ipswich and Stockport in 1886.
+In December 1888, he was returned in a by-election at Stockton-on-Tees, but lost again in July 1892 at the General Election.